What is Diabetes Insipidus?

 - Increased thirst and craving for iced water (polydipsia) – An individual can drink between 2 to 20 L of water a day

-- Increased frequency of urination (polyuria), with production of large volumes of urine
+- Increased frequency of urination (polyuria), with the production of large volumes of urine

-- Changes in mental state - observed in infants and the elderly
+- Changes in mental state, lethargy, and seizures observed in infants and the elderly

 Diabetes insipidus may be diagnosed in the following ways:

-- Analyzing the concentration of the urine, urine output via urinalysis
+- Urine- Analyzing the concentration of the urine, urine output via urinalysis

-- Testing the blood for Osmolality of the plasma, electrolyte concentration, levels of blood glucose, levels of plasma AVP
+- Testing the blood for osmolality of the plasma,

-- Restricting the intake of water to indicate the cause of excess urination
+- Fluid deprivation test- restricting the intake of water to indicate the cause of excess urination

 - Genetic screening